- 10 Corn Mazes

 Southport Brewing Company

-Located in Connecticut for over eleven years, Southport Brewing Company offers brunch, lunch and dinner menus to accompany the 27 home-made brews made throughout the five restaurants.
-Restaurant goers can sit and watch the beer making process from beginning to end while casually eating from the large selection of various food choices.
-Southport Brewing Company categorizes their beer into Tier One, light and refreshing, Tier Two, the most popular, and Tier Three, the most bold and complex.
+Southport Brewing Company has been serving brunch, lunch, dinner and its 27 homemade brews at its Southport, Branford and Milford locations since 1997.
+Restaurant goers can watch the beer making process while enjoying tasty selections from the restaurant’s menu.
+Southport Brewing Company categorizes their beer into Tier One, light and refreshing; Tier Two, well balanced and smooth; and Tier Three, the most bold and complex.

 Willimantic Brewing Company